Feed Your Child’s Focus

-When British researchers tested food dyes and preservatives, 79% of the children tested had a reaction to the food dyes, 73% reacted to soy, 64% reacted to milk, and 59% reacted to chocolate.
+When the British researchers tested food dyes and preservatives, 79 percent of the children tested had a reaction to the food dyes, 73 percent reacted to soy, 64 percent reacted to milk, and 59 percent reacted to chocolate.
 Additional foods caused problems as well.

-When placed on a special elimination diet excluding foods that trigger unwanted behavior, as many as 30% of toddlers and preschoolers benefit, says Eugene Arnold (link to .edu page), M.D., author of A Family’s Guide to Attention-Deficit Hyperactivity Disorder and professor emeritus of psychiatry at Ohio State University.
+When placed on a special elimination diet excluding foods that trigger unwanted behavior, as many as 30 percent of toddlers and preschoolers benefit, says Eugene Arnold, M.D., author of A Family’s Guide to Attention-Deficit Hyperactivity Disorder and professor emeritus of psychiatry at Ohio State University.
 The benefits for adults with ADHD are less clear.

 On an elimination diet, you start by eliminating dairy, chocolate and cocoa, wheat, rye, barley, eggs, processed meats, nuts, and citrus.
-Instead, you eat only foods unlikely to cause reactions, including:
+Instead, your child eats only foods unlikely to cause reactions, including: